Quentin Letts: Journalism

+Broadcasting

 Letts was invited to present an edition of the BBC current affairs programme Panorama broadcast on 20 April 2009, which dealt with the growing criticism of the influence of health and safety on various aspects of British life.
 He has also been a regular guest on BBC programmes, such as Have I Got News For You and This Week (with Andrew Neil).
 He presents a programme on BBC Radio Four called What's the Point Of …?, in which he questions the purpose of various British institutions.
 A 2015 programme in the series, which mocked the science behind climate change, was not repeated after its first broadcast and withdrawn from the BBC iPlayer after the BBC Trust found it to be in "serious breach" of BBC rules on impartiality and accuracy.
 Letts told The Times: "It’s a bit Orwellian.
 There’s an amateurishness to their sinister attempts to control thought".

+Writing

 Letts has published several books including 50 People Who Buggered Up Britain and Bog-Standard Britain, all with his UK publisher Constable & Robinson.
 Brandon Robshaw in The Independent described the latter as being "a bog-standard rant about exactly those subjects one would expect a Daily Mail columnist to rant about" and "a waste of everyone's time".
 50 People Who Buggered Up Britain has sold around 45,000 copies and was reviewed in The Spectator (a publication Letts writes for) as "an angry book, beautifully written".
 His 2015 novel The Speaker's Wife, about Parliament and the Church of England, was described as 'rollicking' by Labour politician Chris Bryant in The Guardian.
 Kate Saunders in The Times commented: "Frankly, I adored reading this, but for all the wrong reasons.
 It is absolutely dreadful from start to finish.
 And there is nothing funnier than a bad novel by a good writer".

 His non-fiction book, Patronising Bastards: How The Elites Betrayed Britain, was published in October 2017 and is an attack on the British ruling elite.
 Interviewed on the Today programme on BBC Radio 4, he was asked why Paul Dacre, the long-serving editor of one of the best-selling newspapers in Britain (and one of Letts' employers), was absent from the book.
 Letts said: "He’s escaped somehow, I don’t know how...", adding: "I’m not a suicide bomber, for God’s sake".
-"Lett's put-downs", wrote Roger Lewis in The Times "are hysterical and take the libel laws to the brink".
+"Letts' put-downs", wrote Roger Lewis in The Times "are hysterical and take the libel laws to the brink".

-Allegations of racism and discrimination
+In April 2025, Constable published Letts's second novel Nunc!.
+The book, which imagines the prophet Simeon in the Jerusalem of Herod the Great, was inspired by the deaths from cancer of his siblings Penny and Alexander and is dedicated to them.

+The novel received coverage in the British press: The Tablet described it as “an enchanting short novel”, the Church Times praised it as “a moving tale of a fantasy Jerusalem”, and the Historical Novel Society called it “an adorable book”.